How To Keep Cool In Bed At Night

 13. Allow some space between you and your partner in bed

-If you sleep with a partner, keeping some space between you rather than snuggling up will help you keep cool.
-Of course, not everyone has a big enough bed to leave loads of space between you.
+If you sleep with a partner, keeping some space between you during the night rather than snuggling up may help you keep a bit cooler.
+Of course, not everyone has a big enough bed to leave lots of space between you, and it’s nice to have a cuddle when you first get into bed.

 Even if you don’t, a little space for air to circulate might help rather than being two biological radiators welded together with sweat.
-If necessary, you could also try using separate bedding rather than sharing one cover.
+If necessary, you could also try using separate bedding rather than sharing one cover if you have different temperature preferences.

 And as much as some people might like sleeping with their pet on the bed, they are essentially four-legged hot water bottles.
 Great in the winter.
 Not so much in the summer.